TheTradingWarrior/grindmodeactivated.github.io/README.md

 # Personal blog
 This is my personal blog hosted on github pages.
-I will post assorted themes on it - ranging from finance to personal life,etc